-Up to 50,000,000 units (57,500,000 units if the agents' over-allotment option is exercised in full); each unit consisting of one share of our common stock, par value \$0.001 per share, and one half of one common stock purchase warrant.
+Up to 50,000,000 units; each unit consisting of one share of our common stock, par value \$0.001 per share, and one half of one common stock purchase warrant.

-Up to 84,375,000 shares of our common stock (97,031,250 shares if the agents' over-allotment option is exercised in full) $^{(1)}$
+Up to 84,375,000 shares of our common stock. $^{(1)}$

-Up to 25,000,000 common stock purchase warrants (28,750,000 common stock purchase warrants if the agents' over-allotment option is exercised in full).
+Up to 25,000,000 common stock purchase warrants.
 Each whole warrant will entitles its holder to purchase one share of our common stock at a price of 150% of the initial public offering price per unit at any time for 36 months after the closing of this offering.
-If the weighted-average closing price of our common stock on the TSX-V exceeds 250% of the initial public offering price per unit for 20 consecutive trading days at any time beginning 180 days after the date on which our common stock is first traded on the TSX-V, we will have the right, exercisable at our sole discretion, to accelerate the expiration date of the warrants by providing written notice to each registered warrant holder within five business days and issuing a press release to the effect that the warrants will expire at 5:00 p.m.
+If the weighted-average closing price of our common stock on the TSX-V exceeds 250% of the initial public offering price per unit for 20 consecutive trading days at any time beginning 180 days after the date on which our common stock is first traded on the TSX-V, we will have the right, exercisable at our sole discretion, to accelerate the expiration date of the warrants by providing written notice to each registered warrant holder within five business days and issuing a press release to the effect that the warrants will expire at 5.00 p.m.
 (Toronto time) on the date specified in the notice and press release, provided that the accelerated expiration date may not be less than 30 days following the date of the notice and press release.
-Cdn\$6.000.000 this offering
+Cdn\$6.000.000